 In order to save money, some travellers will book connecting flights with different airlines.
 However, if you are booking flights with different airlines, and the first flight is delayed, you might not be able to make it to your next flight.
 In this case, it will be your responsibility to find a new connecting flight.

 You could still be entitled to flight delay compensation for the first flight, but you’ll have to find a new flight and accommodations on your own.
 These are known as self-transfers.
 They are different than transfer protected by the airline, which occurs when you book with one airline.

 - Self-transfer.
-If your opening flight is canceled or delayed and you cannot get to your connecting flight on time, then you will miss your next flight.
+If your opening flight is cancelled or delayed and you cannot get to your connecting flight on time, then you will miss your next flight.
 Unfortunately, will have to book a new flight and are not eligible for settlement.

 - Transfer protected by the airline.
-If you have scheduled a connecting flight from the same airline as your original flight then the airline will take care of you if the first flight is canceled or delayed.
+If you have scheduled a connecting flight from the same airline as your original flight then the airline will take care of you if the first flight is cancelled or delayed.

 With self-transfer, you will also be required to take care of your checked luggage on your own.
 You will have to collect it and check it after each flight.